the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 </script>
 {% endraw %}

-> **TL;DR**: In this post, I introduce the 3T framework for evals -- Text, Tools, and Truth -- and show why they comprise a powerful core for evals.
-I show how they can power both offline and online evals, make a case for why you should do both, and discuss extensions to advance your evals even further.
+> **TL;DR:** Agent evals are essential — but too often vague and brittle.
+The 3T framework (Text, Tools, Truth) offers a concrete yet flexible foundation for evaluating agents, whether in offline tests or live monitoring.
+This post shows how to evaluate agent responses, actions, and real-world correctness, with relatable examples that move you from guesswork to grounded, scalable evals and a UX your agents can be proud of.

 ## 🎤 "Agent evals are your most precious IP."

-This line was dropped on center stage at this year's [LangChain Interrupt conference](https://interrupt.langchain.com), sparking the loudest murmur in the crowd I'd heard that day.
+That line dropped like a lightning bolt at this year's [LangChain Interrupt conference](https://interrupt.langchain.com), sparking the loudest murmur of the day.

-After an insightful first morning of talks and keynotes covering agent architectures and conceptualizing the Agent Engineer™️ as an emergent role, the entire afternoon was dedicated to instilling -- no, _indoctrinating_ -- the following idea into everyone's brains:
+After a morning of dense talks on agent architectures and the rise of the Agent Engineer™️, the entire afternoon zeroed in on a single, rallying idea:

-#### You NEED to do evals, and you NEED to do them well.
+#### You NEED to evaluate your agents.
+And you need to do it well.

-This was something a lot of us kind of knew, but didn’t really _feel in our bones_ until that moment.

-And I think it's because, frankly, evals seem kind of _hard_, at least to do well.

-And also, why not just focus on building out the shiny new features we were promised we could prioritize after successfully releasing Beta, features we _know_ our users will love?

-Yet, the post-conference chatter over drinks seemed to center around the same question: are evals really as critical as everyone insists?

-## Why Evals are Critical
+We all kind of knew that already, sure.
+But this time it hit deeper.
+Not just as best practice, but as _survival instinct_ — the difference between shipping something magical and unleashing chaos to our users.

+## Building a Good Agent is Hard Work

-### 💥 The hard truth: Anyone can build an AI agent.
+Anyone can spin up an AI agent in minutes.

-Indeed, there are a wealth of resources, learning materials, and open source tooling to help anyone with an internet connection and a crumb of curiosity to stand up their very own agent -- and do it astonishingly fast!

-#### But it's a _lot_ harder to build a **Good Agent™**.

-Well, what is a good agent?

-Is it _magic_?

-No.
-It's **hard work**.

-And much of that hard work shows up in your evals.
+But building a Good Agent™?
+One that’s dependable, explainable, and production-ready?

+That takes more than vibes.
+It takes honest, structured hard work.

+This is where evals come in: not just as a gut-check, but as a pipeline that lets you simulate real use cases, make concrete improvements, and achieve confidence that your agent actually _slaps_.

-When I say evals, I mean a dedicated pipeline that provides your agent with example user queries (or other supported inputs), and scores the agent responses / general behavior.
+By evals, I mean a pipeline that feeds your agent realistic inputs and scores its responses and behavior.

-I mean, sure -- it's _possible_ to crank out a decent agent based solely on subjective evaluation, gut instincts, and pure vibes, but unless you have a designated team of human annotators reviewing agent output on a weekly basis, this likely won't keep you afloat for too long.
+I mean, sure -- it's _possible_ to crank out a decent agent based solely on subjective evaluation, but unless you have a designated team of human annotators reviewing agent output on a weekly basis, this won't scale.

 ### 🌅 The good news: YOU can build a Good Agent™!